curzii23/SREFBN/README.md

 ## Training

+The training dataset can be downloaded from [Training dataset DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/).
 * Run testing x2, x3, x4 models on Set5, Set14, BSDS100, Urban100 and Manga109.
 The models will produce the accuracies equivalent to mentioned in the paper.
 ```bash
 python test.py --upscale_factor 2 --depth 48 --checkpoint pretrained/48/epoch_730_x2.pth